PiyushPamnani/PiyushPamnani/README.md

 ### About Me

 - 🌱 Aspiring Software Engineer
-- 🔭 Currently pursuing my Electronics and Communication Engineering from MIT-WPU Pune 👨‍🎓
+- 🔭 Concluded my engineering in Electronics and Communication from MIT-WPU Pune in 2023 👨‍🎓
 - 🥅 2023 Goals: To do more than 300 contributions 💪
 - 🧐 To know more: **[Click Here](https://piyushpamnani.github.io/Piyush-Portfolio/)**